EarToEarOak/Wild-Find/readme.md

 More information can be found on the [website](https://eartoearoak.com/software/wild-find)

+**Update:**  This project is no longer actively developed as I've been unable to make progress with the signal demodulation.

 ## Usage ##
 Wild Find consists of two components: Harrier and Falconer.